|

 This segment:

-- recreates biologist Ken Miller's courtroom testimony that defines
+recreates biologist Ken Miller's courtroom testimony

-evolution and reviews Darwin's contribution to the theory.
+contribution to the theory.

-- illustrates Darwin's tree of life showing the connection, by evolution,
+illustrates Darwin's tree of life showing the

-of all forms of life on Earth.
+connection, by evolution, of all forms of life on

-are unrelated, and are linked only by their designer.
+linked only by their designer.

-- reports on the discovery of a transitional form between primitive fish and
+reports on the discovery of a transitional form

-in the fossil.
+the fossil.

-during the trial.
+evidence of evolution during the trial.

 running time 8:36